TimBoleslawsky/data-science-vault/Atlas/Data Science.md

 The basics of intuition behind the idea of mathematical modeling I describe here: [[Mathematical Modeling in Data Science]].

 When talking about mathematical modeling and the models we produce here, there are distinct dimensions to discuss, which are not always clearly separated.
 Here is my attempt:
-1. **Model construction =** _What functional form or distributional assumptions define the model family?_
+1. **Model types =** _What functional form or distributional assumptions define the model family?_
 2. **Learning paradigm =** _How does the model learn from data (parameter/structure estimation)?_
 3. **Task type =** _What mapping or structure is the model supposed to capture in the data?_
 	- **Method type** = Which algorithm or method is used to perform the task?
 4. **Use cases =** _For what purpose do we use the fitted model?_
 So a holistic description of a model could be: “I am using a **linear parametric model**, trained in a **supervised** way, on a **regression task**, implemented with the **linear regression** method, and I’m applying it for **inference**.”
-This would difine the model in the following way:
+This would define the model in the following way:
 - Model construction (form): _Linear model_ → specifies the function family (parametric, linear).
 - Learning paradigm (estimation method): _Supervised_ → parameters estimated from labeled input–output pairs.
 - Task type (mapping/structure to capture): _Regression_ → continuous target prediction.
 	- Method type (specific implementation): *Linear Regression*.
 - Use case (purpose of the fitted model): _Inference_ → interpret coefficients, quantify uncertainty, test hypotheses.
-#### Model Construction
+#### Model Types
-Model construction methods define how we specify function space/distributional assumptions to build our model, there exist three major principles of model construction: [[Principles of Model Construction]].
+Model types define how we specify function space/distributional assumptions to build our model.
 Based on how we construct our models, we can categorize them in a few different ways: [[Types of Models]].
 #### Learning Paradigms
 The existing learning paradigms define how the model adapts to data.
 The *learning* here just means parameter and structure estimation.
 Here I introduce the different learning types: [[Learning Types in Machine Learning]].
 #### Task Types